jfreeze/horizon/docs/hetzner-cloud.md

 ## Template Creation

-You now have a FreeBSD server that is almost ready to be used as a template for future servers. xxxx
+You now have a FreeBSD server that is almost ready to be used as a template for future servers.
+Follow the steps in [FreeBSD Template Setup](freebsd-template-setup.html) to complete the template setup.